jhu-statprogramming-fall-2023/biostat777-project3-part1-calebhallinan/README.md

 # Biostat777 Project 3 Part 1

 ## Project Description
 See: https://www.stephaniehicks.com/jhustatprogramming2023/projects/2023-11-28-project-3/

+Note: This is an original package I developed!
+Hence, there is no Github link to the origin destination

 ## Package
 STTileMaker

+Website: XXX

-## Author
+## Author/Creator
 Caleb Hallinan

 ## Goal of Package
-Create image tiles of each spot in a Spatial Transcriptomics Dataset
+Create image tiles of each spot in a H&E image Spatial Transcriptomics Dataset

 ## Functions
-STTileMaker
+- STTileMaker_read_data() - reads in the data that contains the image, gene expression, and various other variables

+- STTileMaker_make_tiles() - creates the tiles from the H&E image at each spot

+- STTileMaker_plot_tile() - a quality check function that plots a single tile to confirm it works!

 ## Example

 #### Make Tiles of each Spot in a Spatial Transcriptomics Dataset

+# read in data

-directory = here("data/f12hr_140_processed/outs/")
+data = STTileMaker_read_data(here::here("data/f12hr_140_processed/outs/"))

+# make tiles

-tiles = STTileMaker(directory)
+tiles = STTileMaker_make_tiles(data)

+# check to see it works

+STTileMaker_plot_tile(tiles, 1)
+STTileMaker_plot_tile(tiles, 100)

 ## How to Download